-- Include detailed values To save both the Detailed log as the State log in the export file. - Save all analyses to a single The Observer XT log This option is available when you export the results of a participant, or an entire project.
+- Include detailed values To save both the Detailed log as the State log in the export file.
+Choose this option if your license for The Observer XT does not include the External Data Module.
+The Detailed log data will be imported as numerical modifiers.
+If you have the External Data Module, select Save Detailed log.
+The Detailed log data will then be imported as external (continuous) data into The Observer XT.
+See How FaceReader data are imported into The Observer XT. - Save all analyses to a single The Observer XT log This option is available when you export the results of a participant, or an entire project.
 This option allows you to import all analyses results at once into The Observer XT.
 The different participants and analyses are imported into separate observations.
 Since FaceReader export files can be very large, we recommend to create a FaceReader export file for each analysis and import them one by one in The Observer XT.